 The Holy Spirit is often described in terms of functionality, such as: God's power or presence or action or voice.
 Is this a suitable way to describe the mind?

 Jesus is also described as the power of God (Philippians 4,13), the presence of God (Galatians 2,20), God's action (John 5,19) and the voice of God (John 3,34).
 But we speak of Jesus in terms of personality.

-Scripture also attributes attributes of personality to the Holy Spirit and subsequently raises the profile of the Spirit beyond mere functionality.
+Scripture also attributes attributes of personality to the Holy Spirit and subsequently elevates the Spirit's profile beyond mere functionality.
 The Holy Spirit has a will (1 Corinthians 12,11: "But all this works the same spirit and gives everyone what they want").
 The Holy Spirit explores, knows, teaches and differentiates (1 Corinthians 2,10: 13).

 The Holy Spirit has emotions.
 The spirit of grace can be reviled (Hebrews 10,29) and grieved (Ephesians 4,30).
 The Holy Spirit comforted us and, like Jesus, was called a helper (John 14,16).
-In other passages of Scripture, the Holy Spirit speaks, commands, testifies, is lied to, and occurs.
-All of these terms are in harmony with personality.
+In other passages of Scripture, the Holy Spirit speaks, commands, testifies, is lied to, enters, strives, etc. ...
+All of these terms are consistent with personality.

 Biblically speaking, the mind is not a what but a who.
 The mind is "someone", not "something".
 In most Christian circles, the Holy Spirit is referred to as "he", which is not to be understood as an indication of gender.
 Rather, it is used to indicate the personality of the mind.